xreip/xreip/README.md

 - 👋 Hi, I’m @xreip
 - 👀 I’m interested in IT, video editing, twitch and photography
-- 🌱 I’m currently learning how to build a website
-- 💞️ I’m looking to collaborate on something, maybe.
-- 📫 How to reach me ...^^

 <!---
 xreip/xreip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.